What's Keeping the Music Industry from Discovering You?

 7. Keep Your Newsfeed Fresh

-Show you are active and know what you are trying to convey.
-If you are in the studio, show pictures of you in the studio and maybe even leak out a snippet of a song.
+Show you are active and know what you are trying to convey. the biggest issue is I see is when the and is hunkered down in the studio.
+It's as they were kidnapped and disappeared without a trace.
+An industry person may not know you are recording if you don't tell them.
+Instead, they'll just think your band broke up, you're no longer active, or you don't know who to use social media.
+If you are in the studio, document the process by showing pictures and/or vidoe of you in the studio and maybe even leak out a snippet of a song.
 If you are playing shows, include photos on the road to give an inside look, great photos of you on stage, or people in your audience.

 What do you sound like?
 If you are indie folk, make sure you say that, so an indie folk fan can quickly and easily know they should give you a listen.